Ways to Graduate College Debt Free 43 Comments

 Get a Job

-While I might not have needed to worry about paying for my own tuition, I still had a job while I was in college.
+While I might not have needed to worry about paying for my own tuition for a secondary education masters degree, I still had a job while I was in college.
 I needed this to be able to afford to go out with friends, buy my food and any other things I might have wanted to do.

 I knew several people who were paying their own way through college and they held multiple jobs to be able to graduate without as much debt hanging over the heads.